-The continuous invariance that gives rise to this marginal Floquet multiplier is the invariance of a cycle (the set \mathcal{M}p) under a time translation of its points along the cycle.
+The continuous invariance that gives rise to this marginal Floquet multiplier is the invariance of a cycle (the set $\mathcal{M}p$ ) under a time translation of its points along the cycle.
 As we shall see in sect.
-5.5, this marginal stability direction can be eliminated by cutting the cycle by a Poincaré section and replacing the continuous flow Floquet matrix by the Floquet matrix of the return map.
+5.5, this marginal stability direction can be

 If the flow is governed by a time-independent Hamiltonian, the energy is conserved, and that leads to an additional marginal Floquet multiplier (we shall show in sect.
-8.4 that due to the symplectic invariance (8.21) real eigenvalues come in pairs).
-Further marginal eigenvalues arise in presence of continuous symmetries, as discussed in chapter 12.
+7.4 that due to the symplectic invariance (7.27) real eigenvalues come in pairs).
+Further marginal eigenvalues arise in presence of continuous symmetries, as discussed in chapter 10.